eyrafabdullayev/camunda-rest-api/README.md

 # Camunda Rest API

 The main purpuse of that application is to give an example that how the Camunda Rest API works.
+More about loot up at (https://docs.camunda.org/manual/7.14/reference/rest/) [https://docs.camunda.org/manual/7.14/reference/rest/]

 ## About